 - Not Evil, Just Misunderstood: Two cases:

 - Beau, the gardener, seems like a shady guy and always gets annoyed when his flowerbeds are ruined.
 However, he's really an undercover police officer investigating the disappearances of missing tourists who ultimately learns the truth.

 - The zombies so very much.
 Yes, they're quite terrifying and they know it.
 That's the point.
 They're not trying to hurt or eat Scooby and his friends.
 They're trying to save them from being consumed by Simone and Lena.

 - Our Zombies Are Different: Very different.
-Not the flesh-eating kind or the brain-eating kind.
+Not the flesh eating kind or the brain eating kind.
 Or the evil kind.
-They're the victims of the soul-stealing magical cat-people, and so they want only to try and scare humans away so they don't join their ranks.
-Also, they only seem to be active for a short time before the cat-people's "feeding time", and initially manifest as ghosts; it's only when the chosen night descends that they can physically manifest as zombies.
+They're the completely sentient victims of the soul stealing magical cat people, so they want only to try and scare humans away, so they don't join their ranks.
+Also, they only seem to be active for a short time before the cat people's "feeding time," and initially manifest as ghosts; it's only when the chosen night descends that they can physically manifest as zombies.